ouspg/CompSec/Lab5.Introduction_to_Shellcoding/Tutorials/Tutorial3B_Radare2_and_gadgets.md

 ```

 The address we are looking for, is 0xf7febdff.
 This is real address: generally it could be better to get offset from the start of library.
-If we look at the address, this is probably in libc.
+If we look at the address, this is probably in libc (it actually is not, bad choice!).
 We could find suitable offset by just analyzing library alone, instead of analyzing it as dynamically linked to our program.

 When system has ASLR enabled, we might need to create addresses dynamically, and therefore offsets are better choice, in case we know the version of libc in targeted system.